PixelPirate07/BridgeLabz_2115000351/README.md

 # TASK 15: DATE:04/02/2025
    -Submission of Problems on this, static, final key words and instanceof operator Level 1 Lab Practice

+# TASK 16: DATE:05/02/2025
+   1. Object Diagram
+     -Captures object instances and their relationships at a specific point in time -Focus on object state, attributes, and associations
+   2. Class Diagram
+     -Represents the static structure of the system with classes, attributes, methods, and relationships -Defines associations, inheritance, aggregation, and composition
+   3. Sequence Diagram
+     -Illustrates the interaction between objects over time -Focuses on message flow, lifelines, activations, and method calls